TBNV999/Animenfo-Schedule/README.md

  #### Options
  Few options are available in this program.
 You can run animenfo.py with <b>--help</b> option to check it out.

- Please take a look at "output_example" in this repository if you want to know what the output like.
+ Please take a look at "output_example" in this repository if you want to know what the output is like.

  ##### P.S
- From 1/1/2020 AnimeNfo announced that this radio stream has been unable due to technical issues with radio streams. but it will be fixed soon.
-This tool is still available but you can't listen it.
+ From 1/1/2020 AnimeNfo announced that the radio stream has been unable due to technical issues with radio streams.
+ The homepage is also cannot be accessed so this program doesn't fetch any information since this is scraping tool.
+ I hope it will be fixed soon.